celo-org/docs/docs/network/alfajores/faucet.md

 The Alfajores Testnet Faucet is an easy way to get more funds deposited to an account, however it was created.

-Visit [faucet.celo.org](https://faucet.celo.org), and enter your account address.
-If you are using the Celo Wallet, you can find your account address in the Settings page.
-Complete the Captcha, and click 'Add Funds'.
+Visit [faucet.celo.org](https://faucet.celo.org), and enter your account address and click 'Faucet'.
+If you are using Valora, you can find your account address in the Settings page.

-Each time you complete a faucet request, your account is funded with an additional 10 Celo Dollars and 5 CELO.
+Each time you complete a faucet request, your account is funded with additional CELO Tokens.

 You may do this multiple times if you require more funds.